googleapis/synthtool/synthtool/gcp/templates/java_library/README.md

 If you are using Maven without the BOM, add this to your dependencies:
 {% elif monorepo %}
-If you are using Maven with [BOM][libraries-bom], add the following elements to your pom.xml file:
+If you are using Maven with [BOM][libraries-bom], add this to your pom.xml file:

 ```xml
 <dependencyManagement>